Sourdough Brandon Logo

 This Sourdough Sandwich Bread recipe is so soft and easy to make!
 The loaf has a soft and buttery crust with a tender interior.

-Whether it’s breakfast toast, lunch sandwiches, or grilled cheese sandwiches, this soft sourdough sandwich bread is versatile, easy to slice, and full of flavor.
+Whether it’s breakfast toast, lunch sandwiches, or grilled cheese sandwiches, the soft bread is versatile, easy to slice, and full of flavor.

 Making homemade sandwich bread is also great for beginners venturing into making sourdough bread.